Information on everything you need to know about your studies

 Important information:

-• There is no automatic registration for repeat exams!!!
+• There is no automatic registration for repeat examinations.

 If you have any questions, please contact the Student Services.